+256779159872 / +256777222627

 The Uganda National Museum

-The Uganda National Museum is among Kampala’s top Attractions, If found you have a free Sunday in Kampala, decided to do something productive with your time and visit the Uganda National Museum (UM) with a view to learning more about the ‘Pearl of Africa’.
+The Uganda National Museum is among Kampala’s top Attractions.
+If you have a free Sunday in Kampala, make time for something productive and visit the Uganda National Museum (UM) to learn more about the ‘Pearl of Africa’.

 The Uganda National Museum visit for a leisure kampala tour

-Also, discover the distinct species of mammals like Long-horned buffalo and the Indian Elephant Outside the Museum is the Living Museum (Cultural village) that exhibits the ways of lives of Ugandans as it represents the whole of Uganda.
+Also, discover distinct species of mammals, such as the Long-horned buffalo and the Indian Elephant.
+Outside the museum is the Living Museum (Museumal village), which exhibits Ugandan ways of life and represents the whole of Uganda.

-After spending time soaking up all the information on offer, I felt the need to blow off some steam, and what better way to do it than ‘having a crack’ at the different Ugandan musical instruments that the museum holds.
-Despite not having a single musical bone in my body, Alice (who had enticed me over in the first place with her serene tube fiddle tunes) showed me the ropes and we ‘jammed’ for a while!
-This involved sporadic banging of drums by me, and true finger wizardry from Alice on a number of different instruments.
+After I soaked up the museum’s history, I felt the need to blow off some steam; consequently, I decided to “have a crack” at the various Ugandan musical instruments on display.
+Although I lack a musical bone in my body, Alice enticed me with her serene tuba fiddle tunes and showed me the ropes.
+Furthermore, we “jammed” together for a while; specifically, this session involved my sporadic drumming alongside Alice’s true finger wizardry across several instruments.

-The traditional instruments on display are a far cry from the ones you see for sale in various craft shops and very special, and this comes from someone with no prior interest in musical instruments other than an iPod.
-Having taken one last quick tour around the museum to grab some shots of my favourite pieces, I left feeling my afternoon had truly enriched my understanding of Uganda by an unstressed wander through a fascinating place.
+The traditional instruments on display are a far cry from the ones you see for sale in various craft shops, and very special, and this comes from someone with no prior interest in musical instruments other than an iPod.
+Having taken one last quick tour around the museum and grabbed some shots of Museum pieces, I left feeling that my afternoon had truly enriched my understanding of Uganda through an unstressed wander through a fascinating place.

 Admissions